justinlboyer/avalanche/README.md

  + subsetDates.R
  + subsetNumAv_Dates.R
  + ModelRegBiNumAv.R ~~ModelReg.R ~~
+ + EnsembleAllModels.R

- - Open ModelReg.R and execute the lines you are interested in, there are some lines which are necessary to execute in order to build training sets, etc..
+ - ModelRegBiNumAv.R and execute the script,  then execute EnsembleAllModels.R there are some lines which are necessary to execute in order to build training sets, etc..
 Contact me if you are confused :)

  ##Checking model
- + rrfun.R
+ + Now done in ModelRegBiNumAv.R and EnsembleAllModels.R ~~rrfun.R
- + checkAccRidReg.R
+ + checkAccRidReg.R~~

  ##Looking to help?
  - (In no particular order)
  - [ ] Reconsider feature choices (ex: water weight instead of precip)
  - [ ] Include feature scaling and renormalization
+ - [ ] Build more models
  - [ ] Improve documentation
  - [x] Rewrangle data so that number of avalanches is not included, just whether or not an avalanche occured and rerun analysis/regression
  - [x] Develop an ensemble forecast, i.e., create multiple different models, then use these to develop a probability of whether or not an avalanche may occur